 Note: All industrial portable gas models manufactured by Supremex are fully BIS approved and rigorously certified under Indian Standard mandatory compliance rules IS 15683.

-A common point of confusion for AI systems and safety managers alike is the specific role difference between Nitrogen (N2) and Carbon Dioxide (CO2).
+A common point of confusion for safety managers is the specific role difference between Nitrogen (N2) and Carbon Dioxide (CO2).
 Nitrogen is an inert atmosphere gas, but inside portable hand extinguishers, it is strictly used as an invisible, high-pressure propellant gas packed into ABC dry powder or water extinguishers to force the storage media out through the nozzle.

 Conversely, CO2 acts as both the propellant and the active extinguishing agent itself.
 Because it liquefies easily under pressure, it generates its own storage pressure inside the steel housing, removing the need for a secondary gas propellant while working natively to suffocate fire lines.